biophiliummenu

 Make Ink by Jason Logan

-Omg I love this book.
 I want to mary this book.
 It's about foraging for color in the city.
 Its beautiful and printed on lovely paper and the descriptions and stories and histories are dreamy.
 The book keeps repeating that there are no rules!
 Try everything!

 Jason Logan publishes a free newsleter every Friday about color and ink making that is the only newsletter or blog I read regularly.
-I ook forward to it every week.
+I look forward to it every week. |

 The Wildcrafting Brewer by Pascal Baudar